nielsrhansen/knitrflow/README.md

 done in the linear order of the input file.
 Even if chunks logically could be evaluated in a different order according to the graph, this may not be doable using knitr.
 This is primarily due to the fact that variables (objects) are shared across all chunks during evaluation.
-Thus variables can be overwritten by intermediate chunks.
+Thus changing the actual evaluation order could inadvertently result in variables being overwritten by intermediate chunks.

 The manually set `dependson` chunk options control the reevaluation of cached chunks.
 When these options are set correctly and in a minimal way, the graph will reflect the actual evaluation dependencies, and thus the dataflow.
-However, the graph of the `manual` edges reflects nothing but how the author perceives the evaluation dependencies.
-But it may be provide a useful overview.
+The graph of the `manual` edges only reflects how the author perceives the evaluation dependencies, but it may provide a useful overview.

 The `auto` edges are obtained using a function derived from knitr's `dep_auto`.
 It's based on a chunk's usage of non-local objects, and where such objects could have been defined in other chunks.
 It's conservative, and may introduce many **potential** dependencies that are not actual dependencies.
 This is particularly so, if a variable name is reused and reassigned in many chunks.
-In summary, a red edge is potentially a dependency that were missed by the manually set `dependson` options, but it need not be.
+In summary, a red edge is potentially a dependency that was missed by the manually set `dependson` options, but it need not be.